 Panamanian Food.
 A Melting Pot…of all that is good….

 If you’re looking for an international melting pot, Panama is the place.
-A city with a generally high standard of living for its nearly one million inhabitants and a construction boom resulting in an astounding number of places to stay you can find on the web.
-Panama City has recently been called the Hong Kong of the Americas.
+A city with a generally high standard of living for its nearly one million inhabitants and a construction boom that has changed the skyline dramatically in just a few years, Panama City has recently been called the Hong Kong of the Americas.